Uniform Civil Code under domain of legislature: Won’t issue directives says Delhi HC

 It refused to allow the All India Muslim Personal Law Board (AIMPLB) to argue in the matter, saying "we have not yet allowed you to intervene.
 How can you argue then?"

-When the matter came up for hearing in the post-lunch session, Upadhyay, who is also a lawyer, told the court that it had issued notice to the Centre in this matter on May 31 and till date no counter affidavit has been filed by the government.
+When the matter came up for hearing in the post-lunch session, Upadhyay, who is also a lawyer, told the court that it had issued a notice to the Centre in this matter on May 31 and till date, no counter affidavit has been filed by the government.

 He and the lawyers for the other petitioners urged the bench to ask the government to file its response in their respective petitions, before continuing with hearing the matter.